dduyg/55/posts/Example1.md

 <img class="ui tiny right spaced image" src="../images/degree_difficulty.jpg">*Is there such thing as a stupid question?*

 I’ve had instructors address a whole class and say, “There’s no such thing as a stupid question.”
 I now know thaStack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
-There I found examples of good questions and bad questions, which could probably be improved.

-In the following example, we examine the components of a decent question.
+There I found examples of good questions and bad questions, which could probably be improved.In the following example, we examine the components of a decent question.
 In this case, the asker is trying to figure out a way to get the date of the previous month in Python.

 ```
 Q: python date of the previous month